VincentSheehan22/UCDPA_vincentsheehan/README.md

 counterintuitive to the general prevalence of right-hand dominance (~90%) [2].
 Some initial reading suggests that the reasoning for the prevalence of left side shooting is that the dominant hand is most-effective at the butt of the stick [3].
 However, if taking L from this dataset to represent right-hand dominance, there is still a disparity with the general distribution.
-An analysis of the equivalent Goalie dataset may give insight as to whether there is adaptation in response to coaching, in order to exploit weaknesses in Goalie effectiveness.
+An analysis of the equivalent Goalie dataset may give insight to whether there is adaptation in response to coaching, in order to exploit weaknesses in Goalie effectiveness.
-* The most frequent player position is defense, representing 33% of the dataset.
+* The most frequent player position is defense (D), representing 33% of the dataset.
 Unlike the forward positions (centre, left wing, right wing).
 The defense position is not further sub-divided.
-A team typically plays with 1 left side defender and 1 right side defender on the ice at a given time - 6 per team, and 12 forwards.
+A team typically plays with 1 left-side defender and 1 right-side defender on the ice at a given time - 6 per team, and 12 forwards.
 The ratio of defenders in the dataset aligns with the standard team composition.
 Further analysis is to be performed to confirm if the same is true of other positions.

 The Pandas `.loc` function is used to retrieve players responsible for max values of columns in the `.describe()` table.
 Max. +/- is excluded here for the purpose of later comparison with min. +/-.
 S% is also excluded as further